Scroll Percentage: 0%

 Thailand Conservation Facts

-The Southeast Asian country of Thailand is a key location for biodiversity given its range of climates, varied topography, and long coastlines.
+Thailand ranks the 20th among countries globally in terms of the rate of biodiversity, but as many as 470 species around the country are facing the threat of extinction in the wild.
 Almost 20% of its land area and five percent of its total marine coastal area are protected.
-These protected areas are critically important to conserving the ecosystem and genetic diversity of this biodiversity rich country.
+These protected areas are critically important to preserving the ecosystem and genetic medley of this biodiversity rich country.
 According to the IUCN Red list, Thailand is home to 671 threatened species.

 Large Projects in Thailand